-FSC has developed this version of the FSC Remedy Framework to address unacceptable activities\ as stipulated by the FSC-POL-01-004 V2-0 Policy for the Association of Organizations with FSC and instances of conversion\ as stipulated by the FSC-POL-01-007 V1-0 Policy to Address Conversion.
-Evidence of progress of implementing remedy\ must be present and verified prior to applying for FSC forest management certification, association\, or to end disassociation\.
+FSC has developed this version of the FSC Remedy Framework to address unacceptable activities\ as stipulated by the FSC-POL-01-004 V3 Policy for Association.
+Evidence of progress of implementing remedy\ must be present and verified prior to applying for association\ or to ending disassociation\.
 This framework has been developed for global implementation and has many nuances and complexities to account for many different types of cases for which it will be used.
 Box 1 below provides for a simplified understanding of the overall process outlined in the requirements of the FSC Remedy Framework.